 Exhibit 8.
-Sequence of courses are as follows
+Sequence of courses are as for ollows --- --------

-Course Credits
+Course Onedite

-Number Course Name (All Distance Education) Cicuis
+Number Course Name (All Distance Education) Credits

 MPH 6005 African-American Health 3

 MPH 6007 Global Public Health 3

 MPH 6008 Ethnic Health and Health Disparities 3

 MPH 6009 Capstone Experience in Ethnic Health & Health Disparities 3

 Total Credits 12 SH

-5.0 Registering for Classes
+5.0 Registering for Courses

-At the beginning of the program, each student meets with the academic advisor to develop a course plan within the student's schedule based on anticipated graduation date.
+Students register for courses themselves.
+At the beginning of the program, student meets with the academic advisor to develop a course plan based on student's anticipated graduation date.
+The student services coordinator emails the student (copies academic advisor) the MPH course schedule prior to Early Registration each semester.
+The student confers with academic advisor and self registers.
+Faculty may choose to document all enrollment and advising activities in Degree Works.

-Students do not register for courses themselves; the Student Services Coordinator completes registration for each student in BANNER for each term.
-The registration process is as follows:

-The student services coordinator emails the student (copies academic advisor) a Registration Request Form (see Appendix) and MPH course schedule, prior to Early Registration each semester.

-The student confers with academic advisor, completes and returns the Registration Request Form to student services coordinator (signed by advisor).

 Please refer to the last date of registration and drop date.
-Click here to see the Fall 2017 calendar.
+Click here to see the current academic calendar.